mbphaghighi/TasksApp/README.md

 php artisan serve
 ```

-You can see all tasks in a table and also you can add/edit/delete task using Vue.js API.

 and visit [http://localhost:8000/](http://localhost:8000/) to see the application in action.

+You can see all tasks in a table and also you can add/edit/delete a task using Vue.js API.

 ## Built With